rogermoll/Coursera_Capstone/README.md

 # Coursera_Capstone.
-Frist task of the DS Capstone training on coursera
+First task of the DS Capstone training on coursera